timur3008/my_movies/README.md

 # my_movies
-My movie website on Python(Django)
+This is my simple movie website on Python(Django)